yracine/device-type.myecobee/README.md

 https://community.smartthings.com/t/faq-how-to-find-out-what-shard-cloud-slice-ide-url-your-account-location-is-on/53923

 If you are on the different shard, you need to change the links below for your right shard.
-Also, please take note of the extra tasks involved in step 5.

 As an example, in the North America,

 replace https://graph.api.smartthings.com/ide/devices by https://graph-na02-useast1.api.smartthings.com